tibbben/teaching.data.literacy/UM_DataManagementClass/Lessons/01/lesson.md

   - up to slide 9 is review (use as appropriate for conversation and time)
 2. Review readings
   - Holdren
-    - Clearly for data sharing - implications for the environment (his background)
+    - Clearly he is for the promotion of data sharing - are there implications for the environment? (his background)
     - implications for other fields? biotechnology, engineering, computer science, physics?
-Take some time to think about other fields
+Take some time to think about other fields: security, privacy, human subjects, inventions, and so on
-    - are there other fields allied to the environment that would suppport open data
+    - are there other fields allied to the environment that would suppport open data?
     - are there certain fields that would be opposed to open data?
-    - emphasize that this is for federal agencies mostly, and then federally funded research
+    - emphasize that the memo is targeted at federal agencies (mostly), and also federally funded research at universities
+    - try to think about how this affects your research.
   - NSF
     -
-3. arguments for and against data sharing
-  - really thinking about the 'open data' debate
+3. arguments for and against data sharing; really thinking through the 'open data' debate
   - split class in two groups: one group for data sharing, one against (for two people a little different)
   - 10 minutes to brainstorm arguments
   - 10 minutes to present arguments (style as debate)